-And then, we see that he knew the spiritual history of his people.
+And then we see that he knew the spiritual history of his people.
 Stephen knew the people.
 He knew their indifference to the goodness of God, their defiance of their leaders, their rejection of His Son.
-He told them in Acts chapter 7 and verse 52 how that their ancestors had the prophets and they wouldn't listen to the prophets either, but yet they turned out and they stoned the prophets.
+He told them in Acts 7:52 how that their ancestors had the prophets and they wouldn't listen to the prophets either, but yet, they turned out and they stoned the prophets.
 They killed the prophets who were bringing the good news.
 They brought the good news about salvation.
 The ancestors killed the prophets.
 And then these people that Stephen was speaking to, he said, "You and your people, you and my people, you people, you have killed the Son of God."

-Well, not only did Stephen know the truth but he also lived the life.
-The Bible says in James chapter 1 and verse 22: Be ye doers of the word and not hearers only.
-Certainly he was one who was willing to go out and share the faith with other people.
-Before his ordination, it tells us that he was a man of good report, and we see that under bitter persecution before the Sanhedrin, his face shone like the face of an angel.
+Well, not only did Stephen know the truth, but he also lived the life.
+The Bible says in James 1:22, Be ye doers of the word and not hearers only.
+Certainly, he was one who was willing to go out and share the faith with other people.
+Before his ordination, it tells us, he was a man of good report, and we see that, under bitter persecution before the Sanhedrin, his face shown like the face of an angel.
 He was being persecuted, ridiculed.
-The Bible even tells us that they gnashed upon him; they bit him with their teeth.
+The Bible even tells us that they gnashed upon him.
+They bit him with their teeth.
+But in Acts 6:15, it says that he had the face of an angel.

-But in Acts chapter 6 and verse 15, it says that he had the face of an angel.
-There was no bitter response, no fear, and no trembling, and no desperation or no despair.
+There was no bitter response, no fear, and no trembling and no desperation and no despair.
 He didn't try to get away from them.
-He kept preaching the Word of God.
-And in his dying moments, his prayers recalled the prayers of Jesus.
+He kept preaching the Word of God, and in his dying moments, his prayers recalled the prayers of Jesus.
 As we look back, we see Jesus on Calvary's cross.
-He prayed, "Father, forgive them for they know not what they do," in Luke chapter 23 and verse 34, and finally, Jesus said, "Father, into thy hands I commend my spirit," Luke chapter 3 and verse 46.
+He prayed, "Father, forgive them; for they know not what they do," in Luke 23:34.
+And finally, Jesus said, Father, into thy hands I commend my spirit, Luke 3:46.

-In the comparison of Stephen and Jesus, Stephen, as we look, presumably, on Calvary, we see the comparison with him as on Calvary.
-He was carried out of the city in Acts chapter 7, verse 58.
+The comparison of Stephen and Jesus...
+Stephen, as we look presumably on Calvary, we see the comparison with him as on Calvary.
+He was carried out of the city in Acts 7:58.
 This would be the traditional place of stoning, of death.
-In Mark chapter 15 and verse 22, we see the place of the skull.
+In Mark 15:22, we see the place of the skull.
 Jesus was taken there.
 Jesus prayed the same prayer as Stephen.
 Stephen prayed the same prayer as Jesus.
-"Lord, lay not this sin to their charge, and receive my spirit."
+"Lord, lay not this sin to their charge and receive my spirit."
 Jesus said, "Forgive them, Father."
 Stephen said, "Don't charge these people with my death.
 Forgive them, Lord."

-Well, Stephen not only lived the life; he shared the faith.
-And the Bible says in II Timothy chapter 3 and verse 16, All scripture is profitable for doctrine, for reproof, for correction, for instruction in righteousness.
-He shared the faith, and what is profitable should be shared.
-Freely ye have received, freely give, according to Matthew 10:8.
-If you have received Jesus as your Savior, it didn't cost you a dime, but it cost Jesus His life.
+Stephen not only lived the life; he shared the faith.
+The Bible says in II Timothy 3:16, All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.
+He shared the faith.
+And what is profitable should be shared.
+Freely you have received, freely give, according to Matthew 10:8.
+If you've received Jesus as your Savior, it didn't cost you a dime, but it cost Jesus His life.
 You freely got salvation from the Lord, and so we need to, as saved people, freely give that out.
-Tell people how they, too, can be saved.
+Tell people how they too can be saved.